Bozhidar15/Operating-Systems/README.md

 - [collection of C](https://github.com/Bozhidar15/Operating-Systems/tree/main/CollectionOfC)

 ### general knowledge
+init -> program which start right after starting our operating system
 relative path -> path from one folder(not root) to the bottom
 absolute path -> path starting from root to the bottom
 tmux new -> command which open tmux sessing and your tutor can control your shell. to exit just write logout